DeebotUniverse/docs/docs/integrations/home-assistant/examples/ui/advanced.md

 ## Configuration

-This example needs also a backend configuration for the templates and scripts.
+Below you can find the snippets for this example including the backend configuration.
+Adjust it for your needs.

+!!! todo

-My vacuum has the name _"susi"_, please change it accordingly.
+    Please change the of the entities accordingly.
+My vacuum has the name _"susi"_.

 ## Backend (configuration.yaml)